aws-observability/observability-best-practices/docs/en/guides/serverless/aws-native/lambda-based-observability.md

 ![Lambda Insights](../../../images/Serverless/aws-native/lambda_insights.png)

+### **Creating CloudWatch Alarms**
-**`Creating CloudWatch Alarms`** and take necessary actions when metrics go off is a critical part of observability.
+Creating CloudWatch Alarms and take necessary actions when metrics go off is a critical part of observability.
 Amazon [CloudWatch alarms](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html) are used to alert you or automate remediation actions when application and infrastructure metrics exceed static or dynamically set thresholds.

 To set up an alarm for a metric, you select a threshold value that triggers a set of actions.
 A fixed threshold value is known as a static threshold.
 For instance, you can configure an alarm on `Throttles` metrics from Lambda function to activate if it exceeds 10% of the time within a 5-min period.
 This could potentially mean that Lambda function has reached its max concurrency for your account and region.